History of our legacy congregations: Temple Judea, The Suburban Temple, And Temple Emanu-El

 Both temples experienced great growth in the early years.
 Both Temples had a series of part-time rabbis.
 In 1958 Rabbi Harold Krantzler and in 1962 Rabbi Robert Raab were installed as the full-time religious leaders of Temple Judea and The Suburban Temple, respectively.
 At the time of transition, Rabbi Michael Kramer and Rabbi Jeffrey Gale were the full time religious leaders.

 Both temples started building their facilities with great caution, but as the population of the towns grew so did membership and the buildings increased in size.
 Both temples held High Holy Day Services in tents during their construction periods.
-Both temples had policies which discouraged the wearing of a tallit or a yarmulke in the Sanctuary.
+Both temples had policies that discouraged the wearing of a tallit or a yarmulke in the Sanctuary.
 Education and youth were always primary concerns for both Temples.
 The Religious Schools and Youth Groups were amongst the best on Long Island.

 There was always something for everyone who joined the Temples….whether for religious purposes or social reasons.

-Brotherhood and Sisterhood were extremely active in fund raising and created exciting, exhilarating and fun-filled events.
+Brotherhood and Sisterhood were extremely active in fundraising and created exciting, exhilarating, and fun-filled events.
 Over the years, both Temples put on highly professional and extremely successful plays.
 “The King and I”, “Guys and Dolls”, “Pajama Game”, “Carousel”, “A Majority of One” and “Music Man” are among the most memorable presentations.

 During the Seven Day War and the Yom Kippur War, special services were called.
 A huge turnout from the entire community resulted in a voluntary outpouring of funds to help support Israel.
-Similar reactions occurred when President John F. Kennedy was assassinated, when Dr. Martin Luther King died and when the Israeli athletes were massacred at the Olympics.
+Similar reactions occurred when President John F. Kennedy was assassinated, when Dr. Martin Luther King died, and when the Israeli athletes were massacred at the Olympics.
 Within hours, the Temples were filled to the point of bursting.
 Congregants always found a home at their respective Temples in times of need.

 Music has always been a special delight at both Temples.
 Judea had Cantor Robert Applestone from 1959 to 1994.
 His rich voice charmed the congregation and was supported regularly by the Judea Adult Choir.
 Cantor Walter Lewis served Suburban for 18 years.
 Under his able tutelage, the Youth Choir as well as the Adult Choir were established.